 By providing an enriching curriculum, we enable children to discover new areas of interest that they may choose to follow in the future.
 We encourage them to develop their role as global citizens, and equip them with the requisite skills and knowledge to do this.

 A tribute to the children's outstanding personal development is the number of ex-pupils that go on to become head girls/boys at Crispin Secondary School, although our pupils make up only about 17 out of 220+ pupils in each year group!

 This approach has had a positive impact on attainment and has enabled almost all children to make at least the progress expected of them and in many cases to exceed their targets and make beyond expected progress.

-In 2016, 53% of children achieved the new, harder, expected standards in all 3 of Reading, Writing and Maths combined (exactly the same as the national average).
-12% were working at greater depth in Reading, Writing and Maths combined (compared to 5% nationally).
-Progress measures were all above national averages.
-Click on the link below for further details about 2016 results.
+In 2018, 53% of the children in Y6 achieved the new, harder, expected standards in all 3 of Reading, Writing and Maths combined.
+20% were working at greater depth in Reading, 13% in Writing and 20% in Maths.

 The School Performance Tables can be found at: https://www.compare-school-performance.service.gov.uk/school/123678

 In 2019, 93% of our Y1 children exceeded the threshold in the Y1 phonics screening check.